Paid Sick Leave? Sort of

 The benefit also does not provide paid sick days commensurate with earnings.
 An employee who makes $100,000 annually but whose company only provides for 5 paid sick days, will not receive an additional week’s pay at their weekly rate of $1,923.08 if they are off for 14 days due to COVID.
 They will only receive the $500 provided for in the benefit for the additional week they are off work.

-Employees who require additional time off due to COVID-19 or other illnesses may still be entitled to job protected leaves under human rights and employment legislation but the additional time will be unpaid.
+Employees who require additional time off due to COVID-19 or other illnesses may still be entitled to job-protected leave – beyond the paid sick leave above – under human rights and employment legislation but the additional time will be unpaid.